Adaptiveprism/Asclepius/Readme.md

 I advise using a different mantra than Sat Nam for the Sikh Kriyas.
 There are many that can be used.

-Here is the Tibetan Bhuddist perspective on these matters.
-The True Sound of Truth is an important and very short story on the reality of spiritual practice.
-Here it is below;

 The True Sound of Truth